 Before coming to Cairn, Dr. Randolph received his Christian education from Westminster Theological Seminary.
 He also worked as a professor in other Christian academia, including Biblical Theological Seminary and Lancaster Bible College’s Graduate School.
 Dr. Randolph specializes in pastoral counseling and is certified through the International Board of Christian Counselors.
 He has spent over 30 years dedicated to pastoral counseling services.
 He is currently the director of Insight Christian Counseling in Huntingdon Valley, PA.
-Dr. Randolph also serves as a chaplain for local police departments and fire companies, including the Pennsylvania State Police.
+Dr. Randolph also serves as a chaplain with the US Secret Service and the PA State Police.

-He has been married to his wife, Phyllis, for over 30 years, and together they have three grown children and one grandchild.
+He has been married to his wife, Phyllis, for over 35 years and they have three grown children and four grandchildren.

 Academic Specialties & Interests: